 As noted above, the amount of the ATNOLD taken in a taxable year is generally limited to 90% of AMTI for the year.

 NOTE: An ATNOL carried back or forward to a year for which taxpayer is not subject to the AMT is still considered to be used to reduce AMTI for that year.
-Therefore, in calculating the ATNOL carryback or carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for that year.
+Therefore, in calculating the ATNOL carryforward to subsequent years, the taxpayer must take into account the allowable ATNOLD for that year.

 Order of Use of ATNOLs